 Tools and machinery to clear vegetation

 You can clear your land manually with hand tools or by using heavy machinery.
-What you use will depend on many things, including your land and vegetation cover.
+What you use depends on many things, including your land and vegetation cover.

 There are several methods to prepare your land for planting by flattening or chopping down standing vegetation.